CF Industries, Yara International end merger talks

-CF Industries Holdings Inc (CF.N) ended merger talks with Norway's Yara International ASA (YAR.OL) after the companies failed to agree on terms of a deal that would have created a global fertilizer concern with an enterprise value approaching $30 billion.
+CF Industries Holdings Inc ended merger talks with Norway's Yara International ASA after the companies failed to agree on terms of a deal that would have created a global fertiliser concern with an enterprise value approaching $30 billion.

-Chicago-based CF and Yara said last month they were in early-stage talks about a "merger of equals" that would challenge the world's largest fertilizer producer, Canada's Potash Corp (POT.TO) of Saskatchewan, in an oversupplied and fragmented market.
+Chicago-based CF and Yara said last month they were in early-stage talks about a "merger of equals" that would challenge the world's largest fertiliser producer, Canada's Potash Corp of Saskatchewan, in an oversupplied and fragmented market.

 But the discussions ended after CF concluded that a proposed all-stock merger, which would have given the two companies a roughly 50-50 ownership, did not adequately reflect the value of the U.S. company's significant near-term capacity expansions, said a person familiar with the matter.